 Conditions of Award

-- Funding is for maximum of one year.
+- Funding is for a maximum of one year.
 Grantees who wish to extend their research must arrange for funding for the remainder of their stay in the United States.

 - The grantee is responsible for making his/her own travel arrangements in compliance with the Fly America Act.

 - The grantee must travel on a J-1 Exchange Visitor visa sponsored by the Fulbright program.

 - Grantees must receive appointments as "Postdoctoral Fellows," and not as lecturers or any other position or employment.

 - While on the Fulbright grant, grantees may teach no more than a course per semester/quarter.